 They see and learn from those around them what these emotions look like, and they can engage and know what these are like to you.
 They simply can not feel it within themselves.

 So how did they get this way?
 Did they never feel any of the usual emotions in good people?
 Did something happen to take it away?
 Did someone take it away?
 Did they take it away from themselves?
 Are we all with born with empathy, compassion, joy?
-Or is this is a learnt behaviour, we know we are born with an instinct to survive, we are born to scream and demand and get our needs met.
+Or is this is a learnt behaviour?
+We know we are born with an instinct to survive.
+We are born to scream and demand and get our needs met.
 So do we learn the other emotions as we grow?
 So did they once have compassion, joy, love, sadness, empathy, and it was halted or stopped and didn’t develop further?
 Did they ever have it, to begin with?
 Or were they simply created this way, created differently, so that they can achieve and climb to the top without a care of who they trample over to get what they want and get their demands and needs met.
-Not everyone at the top is a narcissist although they’ll have more narcissistic traits.
-Just like not all narcissist are at the top, some don’t make it usually making them the victim narcissist.
-Although with all narcissists if they don’t get what they want, it’s always someone else’s fault.
+Not everyone at the top is a narcissist, although they’ll have more narcissistic traits.
+Just like not all narcissists are at the top, some don’t make it, usually making them the victim narcissist.
+Although with all narcissists, if they don’t get what they want, it’s always someone else’s fault.

 Now you know how they feel.
 You know the best thing to do is simply walk away and make your life great.
 If you’re after revenge, this is the best, as they will never be able to live as you do.
 And they’ll hate not getting any reactions from you.